 To take things further, you can place your login form somewhere on your WordPress website.
 For example, on a dedicated login page or in a sidebar widget.
 All you have to do is paste the shortcode:

 [store_login] on the page or sidebar.
-This will automatically generate a login form based on the settings you configured.
-This way, administrators and store managers can easily access the store from the front end while it's temporarily disabled.
+This will automatically generate a login form based on the WooCommerce Private Store settings page.
+This way, administrators and store managers can easily access the shop from the front end while it's temporarily disabled.

-It's an easy way to close your WooCommerce store until you're ready to start selling again.
-It basically lets you deactivate the shop page in WooCommerce.
+It's an easy way to close your WordPress store until you're ready to start selling again.
+It basically lets you disable the WooCommerce shop page.

 Method #2: How to use WooCommerce Protected Categories to hide specific categories and their products